What does God have in mind for your kids?

 Are you working on a sermon for Parents' Day?
 Here is some help for you.

-While still in college, I sat in the pastor's office in a church and listened as a retired gentleman talked about his wayward children who were by then middle-aged adults.
+While still in college, I sat in the pastor's office in a church and listened as a retired The gentleman talked about his wayward children, who were middle-aged adults by then.
 He was trying to reconcile their sinful lives with the biblical passage which begins: "Train up a child in the way he should go . . ."
 (Proverbs 22:6)

 At the time, I was a young, unmarried ministerial student.
 I'm afraid I wasn't much help to him as he tried to understand why things had gone wrong with his children.

 However, I was convinced then -- and am still convinced -- that the biblical principles are valid.
-We parents can trust God to bless our child-rearing efforts in His own way and in His own time, if only we act in faith and with a willingness to submit our wills to His.
+We parents can trust God to bless our child-rearing efforts in His way and His timing.
+Our part is to live out our faith and have a willingness to submit our wills to His.

 Consider, for example, the story of Moses as a baby.
 Exodus 2 gives the account of the birth and early years of this great man of God.
 It is clear that what he accomplished for God was built on the foundation of a godly mother's faithful love and her willingness to trust her son to the providence of God.